Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Introduction

-In classical linear regression settings, where no spatial or temporal structure is present, group-specific effects are typically modeled through random components, leading to the class of linear mixed effects models \citep[see, e.g.,][]{pinheiro_SandSplus, galecki2012linear}.
-A substantial body of work has extended this idea to spatio-temporal regression frameworks.
-In such contexts, the traditional and most widely adopted strategy introduces random effects into spatial regression models to capture residual spatial autocorrelation among observations, rather than to represent group structures within the data.
-Applications of these spatial random effect models include ordinal data \citep{mullen2008mixed}, compositional data \citep{dibrisco2021}, and environmental data \citep{smith2003spatiotemporal}, with several works also addressing spatial confounding issues \citep[e.g.,][]{khan2022restricted}.
-More general formulations extend generalized linear mixed models to additive or nonparametric settings \citep{lin_zhang1999, karcher2001generalized}.
-Other authors have instead incorporated random effects within spatial or spatio-temporal regression frameworks to represent group structures in the data, which is also the focus of the present work.
-For instance, \citet{wood2006low} used random effects to capture grouping factors among observations, while employing low-rank smooths to model spatial or temporal dependence. \citet{yanosky2014spatio} applied this class of models to particulate matter data, including site-specific random effects to account for unobserved variability among monitoring stations, while modeling large-scale spatio-temporal trends through smooth functions of geographic and meteorological covariates.
-Similarly, \citet{sahu2006spatio} modeled fine particulate matter concentrations through a combination of fixed effects and spatio-temporal random components that differentiate between rural and urban areas.
-More recently, \citet{damatta2025bayesian} proposed a Bayesian spatio-temporal functional model, in which random effects represent regional climate regimes.
-These contributions highlight the importance of flexible modeling through random components, which can be used to account for additional sources of variability arising from general grouping structures.
+In classical linear regression settings, where no spatial or temporal structure is present, group-specific effects are typically modeled through random components, leading to linear mixed-effects models \citep[see, e.g.,][]{pinheiro_SandSplus, galecki2012linear}.
+A substantial body of work has extended this framework to spatio-temporal regression.
+In this context, however, random effects are most often introduced to capture residual spatial dependence, rather than to explicitly represent grouping structures within the data.
+Applications of such spatial random effect models include ordinal data \citep{mullen2008mixed}, compositional data \citep{dibrisco2021}, and environmental data \citep{smith2003spatiotemporal}, with several contributions also addressing spatial confounding \citep[e.g.,][]{khan2022restricted}.
+More general formulations further extend generalized linear mixed models to additive or nonparametric settings \citep{lin_zhang1999, karcher2001generalized}.
+In contrast, a smaller body of literature incorporates random effects in spatio-temporal models specifically to represent group structures, which is also the focus of this work.
+For instance, \citet{wood2006low} introduced random effects to capture grouping factors while modeling spatial and temporal dependence through low-rank smooths. \citet{yanosky2014spatio} applied this framework to particulate matter data, including site-specific random effects to account for unobserved heterogeneity across monitoring stations, while modeling large-scale trends via smooth functions of geographic and meteorological covariates.
+Similarly, \citet{sahu2006spatio} modeled fine particulate matter concentrations using a combination of fixed effects and spatio-temporal random components distinguishing between rural and urban areas.
+More recently, \citet{damatta2025bayesian} proposed a Bayesian spatio-temporal functional model in which random effects represent regional climate regimes.
+These contributions highlight the role of random components in flexibly capturing additional sources of variability associated with grouping structures.